adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ```

 ### `config.shares.removeRuleAt()` method
-This is a method that can be used in order to remove an access rule from an existing share of the `shares` section of an instance of `ConfigGen`.
+This is a method that can be used in order to remove one or more access rules from an existing share of the `shares` section of an instance of `ConfigGen`.

 The access rule to remove is specified using its index.

-> NOTE: this method has been introduced in `ConfigGen.js` version `1.4`.

 - ARGUMENTS: `sharename` and `ruleIndex`

   - PARAMETER `sharename`: it is a string that contains the name of the share

-  - PARAMETER `ruleIndex`: it is the index of the access rule to remove
+  - PARAMETER `ruleIndex`: it is the index of the access rule to remove; it can also be an array of integers (that contains all the indices to remove)

 EXAMPLE:
 ```js